vespa/frftch/README.md

 ```js
 `npm test`
 ```
-Run ESLint (avoid do that on vscode or similar, prefer do that at a non-IDE terminal.
+Run ESLint (avoid do that on vscode or similar, prefer a non-IDE terminal.
 Installed plugins can conflict)
 ```js
 `npm run lint`
 ```